lesnitsky/react-native-webview-messaging/README.md

 import RNMessagesChannel from 'react-native-webview-messaging';
 // commonJS
 const RNMessagesChannel = require('react-native-webview-messaging');
-// or you can access it directily from window window.RNMessagesChannel.emit('some-event');
+// or you can access it directly from window window.RNMessagesChannel.emit('some-event');
 ```